-The introduction of Category 1 CPT® Codes 60660 and 60661 for Thyroid Nodule Radiofrequency Ablation (RFA) marks a major step forward in making this minimally invasive treatment more accessible to patients and providers.
-These codes allow for structured billing, improving the reimbursement process for thyroid RFA treatments.
+The introduction of Category 1 CPT® Codes 60660 and 60661 for Thyroid Nodule Radiofrequency Ablation allows for streamlined claim reporting thereby improving the reimbursement process for thyroid RFA treatments.
+This marks a major step forward in making this minimally invasive treatment more accessible to patients and providers.

 CPT Code | Description |